MarkEWaite/jenkins-bugs/README.md

 # [JENKINS-36637](https://issues.jenkins.io/browse/JENKINS-36637) change list incomplete with some characters

 This branch shows that certain characters damage the git plugin changelog.
+Especially the 'ESC' character.
+That is an odd character to include in a commit message, but "it happens".

 The job also starts twice for a single commit.
 I assume that is due to a race condition in the polling code (two polls started by the notifyCommit